suus-stack/PCA/README.md

 * Boid_rules_sensitivity_analysis_plot: Line plots of the average number of killed herring + 1 SD error bars for different values of the alignment, cohesion and separation distance as sensitivity analysis.

+* predator_killing_efficiency_plot = Line plot of the average number of killed herring per predator + 1 SD error bars in an environment with and without rocks.

 HOW TO RUN
 - python visualisation.py.